munificent/game-programming-patterns/book/component.markdown

 ^code 12

-When the game goes into demo mode, instead of constructing Bj&oslash;rn like we did earlier, we'll wire him up with our new
+When the game goes into demo mode, instead of constructing Bjørn like we did earlier, we'll wire him up with our new
 component:

 ^code 13

 And now, just by swapping out a component, we've got a fully functioning computer-controlled player for demo mode.
-We're able to reuse all of the other code for Bj&oslash;rn&mdash; physics and graphics don't even know there's a difference.
+We're able to reuse all of the other code for Bjørn -- physics and graphics don't even know there's a difference.
 Maybe I'm a bit strange, but it's stuff like this that gets me up in the <span name="coffee">morning</span>.